 Developing a more tranquil outlook on life requires that we know our own limits and that we take responsibility for our part in the process.

 Our disappointment comes about in essentially two ways.
-When we're experiencing pleasure we want it to last forever.
+When we're experiencing pleasure, we want it to last forever.
 It never does.
 Or, when we're experiencing pain, we want it to go away - now.
-It ususally doesn't.
+It usually doesn't.
 Unhappiness is the result of struggling against the natural flow of experience.

 If you're experiencing some type of pain or displeasure, know that this too shall pass.